-The Navigate Menu allows customization of the Coordinate System (Loran TD's), Chart Datum, Chart Orientation Resolution (angle the vessel has to change before the chart is redrawn) and Static Navigation.
-See the following table model of the Earth which approximates the shape of the Earth, and enables calculations such as position and area to be carried out in a consistent and accurate manner.
-Chart Orientation Resolution : Sets the angle the vessel has to change before the chart is redrawn.
+The Navigate menu allows customization of the Coordinate System (Loran TD's), Chart Datum, Chart Orientation Resolution (angle the vessel has to change before the chart is redrawn) and Static Navigation.
+See the following table

+Coordinate System Selections are: a.
+TD: Time Difference, based on Loran (see the following Par.
+13.1.0) b.
+UTM: Universal Transverse Mercator Grid c. ddd mm.mmm: Degrees Minutes and Thousands of Minutes d. ddd mm.mm: Degrees Minutes and Hundredths of Minutes Chart Datum e. ddd mm.ss: Degrees Minutes and Seconds (default) Allows selection of Chart Datums.
+The default Datum is WGS84 as C-MAP By JEPPESEN cartography has been compiled using the WGS84 Datum.
+A Datum is a mathematical model of the Earth which approximates the shape of the Earth, and enables calculations such as position and area to be carried out in a consistent and accurate manner.
+Chart Orientation Resolu ition : Sets the angle the vessel has to change before the chart is redrawn.
 The default setting is 30 degrees.
-Example: if the vessel is heading 000T at a speed of 25 Knots, the display will redraw: a.
+Example: if the vessel is heading 000T at a speed of 25Kts, the display will redraw: a.
 In Home Mode the GPS Chart Plotter centres the location of the vessel in the center of the display.
 To keep the vessel in the center of the display the GPS Chart Plotter will occasionally redraw. b.
 If the vessel changes course greater than 330T or more than 30T the chart will be redrawn.
 Static Navigation : Sets up a threshold for the speed.
 When the speed received from the positioning device is under that threshold, the GPS Chart Plotter displays zero.
-The default setting is $0.9\mathrm{Kts}$ .
+The default setting is 0.9Kts.